Briontechnology/Advanced-Natural-Language-Terminal/README.md

 Advanced Natural Language Terminal
 Overview
 Welcome to the First Advanced Natural Language Terminal project!
 This tool allows users to interact with a command-line interface using natural language, which is then parsed into executable code.
 The project optimizes the power of the GPT-4o model and innovatory APIs to translate English instructions into code, execute the code, and provide real-time feedback.
 As the first of its kind, this project is still in progress, and we encourage contributions and feedback to help refine and expand its groundbreaking capabilities.
+No data will be saved, traced or stored ever by any applications or programs uploaded to this open source repository.

 Features
 Natural Language Parsing: Convert English into operational code using the GPT-4o model.